 See the Graduate Bulletin - Catalog for details on the requirements and procedures for students seeking the master's degree.

 It is your responsibility to follow the guidelines below while developing a thesis.

 Thesis Advisory Committee

 The initial step in establishing an advisory committee is to select a thesis director.
 Next, with the advice of the director, select a thesis topic as soon as possible.
 Following completion of these two steps, the balance of the committee can be formed.
 The committee includes a chair (thesis director) and at least three other members of the graduate faculty — two selected by the thesis director in consultation with the student and one appointed by the department chair from a list of candidates provided by the dean of graduate studies.
-Committee members with adjunct graduate faculty membership may serve where deemed appropriate with the approval of the dean of graduate studies but may not serve as the thesis director.
+Committee members with affiliate graduate faculty membership may serve where deemed appropriate with the approval of the dean of graduate studies but may not serve as the thesis director.

 Under the supervision of the thesis director, prepare a thesis proposal that is then submitted to the advisory committee for approval.
 After each committee member has signed the thesis proposal approval form, the proposal and form are submitted to the academic unit head and academic dean for final approval.
 The proposal approval form, with the proposal attached, is then sent to the dean of research and graduate studies.
 The thesis proposal must be submitted the semester prior to the semester of intended graduation.